retrogradeorbit/ludumdare33/README.md

 # ludumdare33

-An entry to ludumdare 33.
+An entry to ludumdare 33 game jam.
+HTML5 game playable in the browser written in clojurescript.
 Theme was "You are the Monster".

 Play it here